DaltonCole/CrunchyrollAdBlockerAnnoyanceRemover/README.md

 ## How to install

-Markup : * Go to 'chrome://extensions/' in Chrome
+1. Go to 'chrome://extensions/' in Chrome
-		 * Check the 'Developer mode' box
+2. Check the 'Developer mode' box
 3. Load unpacked extention
 4. Choose folder
 5. Go to crunchyroll!